virer/konsumo/README.md

 This project is based on Python, Flask, ApexCharts (apexcharts.com), SQLAlchemy, Pandas

-### Demo
-A demo site is available at https://konsumo.virer.net/

 ### Quick start
 First time, your have to create the SSL certificate, and initialize database